Injured By A Defective Guardrail? We Can Help.

 Trinity Industries Defective Guardrails

-State after state is deciding to ban and remove all guardrails manufactured by Trinity Industries.
-This was prompted by a recent, successful lawsuit against Trinity that claimed the company’s product did not perform how it was intended to perform, and that defect could lead to serious injury or death.
-To date, at lawsuits have linked Trinity’s defective guardrails to eight deaths.
+Multiple states have banned all guardrails manufactured by Trinity Industries.
+This was prompted by a recent and successful lawsuit against Trinity that claimed the company’s product did not perform as intended, and that defect could lead to serious injury or death.
+To date, lawsuits have linked Trinity’s defective guardrails to eight deaths.

 Trinity guardrails were originally designed to give way upon impact, but allegations assert that Trinity may have changed its guardrail design without informing regulators.
 The updated design caused the guardrails to seize rather than give way.
 Trinity continues to claim that any modifications to its guardrails posed a threat of injury or death.

 - Guardrail-Flaw Reports Sought by U.S. as Trinity Scrutiny Grows – Bloomberg